 gear, the first, registered I-GEAH (c/n 005) flew May 7, 1993.

 F.22R Sprint: As F.22C, but with an 160hp Lycoming O-320-D2A engine with a constant-speed propeller.

 General Avia ceased production in 1998 and at that time reportedly six of the F.22 aircraft were on the production line, but not completed.

 The pictured aircraft came factory fresh on the Dutch register as PH-MRB on October 27, 1997, registered to Transal Aero Services at Arnemuiden.
 Within a year it was registered to the Rotterdamsche Aero Club, Rotterdam on August 4, 1998.
 On May 8,2007 it was registered to the company J. Valk Beheer at Wervershoof, again within a year it was registered to Wings over Holland, Lelystad on April 15, 2008.

 Sometime after it was pictured, the aircraft received some attractive striping’s and was used by a private pilot for aerobatics.On August 16, 2012 the pilot took off for a forty minutes aerobatics training, thirteen minutes into the flight the aircraft was seen flying level after which the nose slowly dropped until the aircraft crashed vertically into a field near Biddinghuizen.
-The pilot was killed and the aircraft was partly consumed (site files) by post-crash fire.
+The pilot was killed and the aircraft was almost consumed by post-crash fire.
 Post-mortem investigation revealed that the pilot was most likely incapacitated by a medical issue."